Salvador Abarzúa Montenegro – RLC Valdivia Master Student

 Alejandro Mora Motta – RLC Bonn PhD Student

-Alejandro M. Motta from Colombia joined RLC since August 2015 to develop his research project on ‘Fundamental human needs in the context of extractive forestry plantations in Los Rios, Chile’.
+Alejandro Mora Motta from Colombia joined RLC since August 2015 to work on his research project on ‘Fundamental human needs in the context of extractive forestry plantations in Los Rios, Chile’.
 From June 2016 he will be developing his field work in Chile, in collaboration with Right Livelihood LaureateProf.
 Dr. Manfred Max-Neef.
 His empirical research will focus on how the territorial transformation caused by the extractive forestry model has impacted on the peasant well-being and the local sustainability in rural Los Rios.

-Willis Okumu is a Kenya native who is doing his PhD research on the topic “Inter-community vs. Inter-clan Violence in Samburu North and Kuria East districts in Kenya; a Comparative Analysis of Development Challenges” at the RLC Campus Bonn.
+Willis Okumu is a Kenya native who did his PhD research on the topic “Inter-community vs. Inter-clan Violence in Samburu North and Kuria East districts in Kenya; a Comparative Analysis of Development Challenges” at the RLC Campus Bonn.
+He graduated in 2016 and is currently working in the Anglican Development Services Kenya at Brot fuer die Welt.

-Juliet Wanjiku Kamau – RLC Bonn PhD Student
+Juliet Wanjiku Kamau – Former RLC Bonn PhD Student

 Juliet Wanjiku Kamau from Kenya became RLC Bonn’s latest PhD researcher, writing on “Productivity and Sustainability of Ecological Organic Agriculture Systems in Kenya” in cooperation with RLA Laureate Hans Herren’s Biovision Africa Trust.